-Klaviyo can track every single customer who has shopped in your store and exactly what they bought.
-So let’s say I want to send out an email to everyone who purchased a red handkerchief in the last week, easy.
-Let’s say I want to set up a special auto-responder sequence to my customers depending on what they purchased, piece of cake, and there is full revenue tracking on every single email.
+They can track every single customer who has shopped in your store and exactly what they bought.
+So let’s say I want to send an email to everyone who purchased a red handkerchief in the last week, easy.
+Let’s say I want to set up a special auto-responder sequence to my customers depending on what they purchased, piece of cake, and there is full revenue tracking on every single email sent.

 Klaviyo is the most powerful email platform that I’ve ever used and you can try them for free at mywifequitherjob.com/K-L-A-V-I-Y-O. Once again that’s, mywifequitherjob.com/K-L-A-V-I-Y-O, now on to the show.

 Intro: Welcome to the My Wife Quit Her Job Podcast.
 We will teach you how to create a business that suits your lifestyle, so you can spend more time with your family and focus on doing the things that you love.
 Here is your host, Steve Chou.